latex3/latex3.github.io/_posts/2016-08-17-slides-toronto.md

 title: "Globally optimized pagination"
 date: 2016-08-17 00:00:00
 description: "Talk presented at the TUG 2016 conference in Toronto.
 Automatically formatting Alice in Wonderland and other stories containting floats."
-excerpt: "At the TUG 2016 conference in Toronoto Frank gave a presentation on globally optimized paginiation using LuaTeX as the processing engine."
+excerpt: "At the TUG 2016 conference in Toronto Frank gave a presentation on globally optimized paginiation using LuaTeX as the processing engine..."
 categories: news
 tags: [latex2e, latex3, luatex, research]
 ---

 # Globally optimized pagination with LaTeX

-At the TUG 2016 conference in Toronoto Frank gave a presentation on globally optimized paginiation using LuaTeX as the processing engine.
+At the TUG 2016 conference in Toronto Frank gave a presentation on globally optimized paginiation using LuaTeX as the processing engine.
 The presentation demonstrated a framework for automatically producing